Backend guide

 Free, Creator, Pro

-Usage: Use env.fetch for normal outbound calls; it is also token-aware for env.secrets/env.connections patterns.
+Usage: Use env.fetch for normal outbound calls.
+It is also token-aware for env.secrets and env.connections patterns.

 const res = await env.fetch("https://api.weather.com/v1/forecast?city=SF");